TehShrike/financial-number/readme.md

 ### Precision general principle

-Whenever you need to dislpay or store a number with a specific number of digits after the decimal place, you should explicity set that number to the correct precision before using it in any further calculations.
+Whenever you need to display or store a number with a specific number of digits after the decimal place, you should explicity set that number to the correct precision before using it in any further calculations.

 ## Rounding methods